Student COVID-19 Information

 Domestic Travel and Study Abroad

-All study abroad trips have been canceled for spring 2020.
+All study abroad trips have been canceled for Spring 2020.
 Trips involving domestic air travel have also been canceled.
-Local and regional travel – including program field trips and travel for individual study – have been canceled until at least April 24.
+Local and regional travel – including program field trips and travel for individual study – is canceled until further notice.

 Individual Learning Contracts and Internships